How To Introduce A Flex Time Policy

 What is Flex Time?

-Flex time is a way to redesign or restructure traditional work schedules so the employee works daily hours different from the contracted or standard hours.
-It doesn’t reduce the number of hours employees work but allows them to work longer or shorter days with the average over the period equalling their standard working week.
+Flex time is a way to redesign or restructure traditional work schedules, so the employee works daily hours different from the contracted or standard hours.
+It doesn’t reduce the number of hours employees work but allows them to work longer or shorter days with the average over the period equaling their standard working week.

 Flex time allows employees the freedom to decide the start and end times of their working day provided they follow the rules of the flex time policy.
 This flexible arrangement doesn’t reduce the number of hours employees work but sets a minimum work hour limit.